Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

 In the following, we will present a reduction from $q$-CSP-$B$ to \DC, for any fixed $\Delta \geq 1$ and $\chid \geq 2$, where $B = \chid \cdot (\Delta + 1)$.
-In that case, if there exists a $\sO ((\chid \cdot (\Delta + 1) - \varepsilon)^\pw)$ algorithm for \BDD, where $\varepsilon > 0$, then there exists a $\sO ((B - \varepsilon)^n)$ algorithm for $q$-CSP-$B$, for any constant $q$, which due to~\cref{thm:q_CSP_B_SETH} results in SETH failing.
+In that case, if there exists a $\sO ((\chid \cdot (\Delta + 1) - \varepsilon)^\pw)$ algorithm for \DC, where $\varepsilon > 0$, then there exists a $\sO ((B - \varepsilon)^n)$ algorithm for $q$-CSP-$B$, for any constant $q$, which due to~\cref{thm:q_CSP_B_SETH} results in SETH failing.

-The reduction is similar in nature to the one one presented in~\cref{subsec:bdd_tw_lb}, consisting of ``long paths'' of serially connected block gadgets, each of which corresponds to a variable of the given formula, while each column of this construction is associated with one of its constraints.
+The reduction is similar in nature to the one presented in~\cref{subsec:bdd_tw_lb}, consisting of ``long paths'' of serially connected block gadgets, each of which corresponds to a variable of the given CSP, while each column of this construction is associated with one of its constraints.

-In the whole section we will use the coloring gadgets presented in~\ref{sec:dc_coloring_gadgets}.
+In the whole section we will use the coloring gadgets presented in~\cref{sec:dc_coloring_gadgets}.
 As was the case for \BDD, we first start with the case where $\Delta = 1$ and then with the case where $\Delta \geq 2$.

 \begin{theorem} For any constant $\varepsilon > 0$ and for any fixed $\chid \geq 2$, there is no $\sO((2\chid - \varepsilon)^{\pw})$ algorithm deciding whether $G$ admits a $(\chid,1)$-coloring, where \pw{} denotes the graph's pathwidth, unless the SETH is false. \end{theorem}